Travel Photos at Penn State

 I decided to focus on patterns and textures as a theme for my photography that day.
 Sometimes when I go out and shoot, I just pick a single theme or subject and explore that.

-The photo below of the Old Main building had little texture or patterns going on but I felt like photographing it anyway.
+The photo below of the Old Main building had little texture or patterns going on but I felt inspired to photograph it anyway.
 I wanted to create an historical feel to the image.

 I composed the photo to create a little tension between the lamp post and central tower and I liked the way the two flag poles created additional points of interest.